Lake users have a right of navigation on Windermere, Ullswater, Derwentwater and Coniston Lake.

 These navigable lakes in the Lake District have different byelaws that apply:

-Please provide as much information as possible, the more information provided the better the chance we will have of finding those involved to investigate what has happened.
+Please provide as much information as possible as it increases the chance we will have of finding those involved, in order to investigate what happened.
+You can use our byelaw infringement report form to record information and email it to us.

-The Navigable Lake Byelaws are in place to ensure the safety and wellbeing of all groups who use the lakes.
+The 'Navigable Lake Byelaws' are in place to ensure the safety and wellbeing of all groups who use the lakes.
 Our officers monitor those using the lake, and we will stop and talk to people to provide advice, educate them on safety and the byelaws, and make sure everyone is safe.
+We use a variety of things to help us undertake this monitoring work, including;

 Filming is done by uniformed Lake District National Park Authority officers.
 We use video recording equipment that is stored, used and maintained according to the manufacturer’s instructions.
-Our officers generally look at all activities on the lake and record users that they consider to be using the lakes contrary to the byelaws or in a way that is dangerous to other lake users.
+Our officers generally look at all activities on the lake and record users they consider to be using the lakes contrary to the byelaws or in a way that is dangerous to other lake users.

 When our officers think a situation needs it, we will take appropriate steps to stop or prevent the activity.
 This may include legal enforcement action.